 “No one is immune from failure.
 All have tasted the bitterness of defeat and disappointment.
 A warrior must not dwell on that failure, but must learn from it and continue on”. – Thrawn

-To achieve long-term success, failure needs to be viewed as a lesson and not a loss.
-By learning from what did not go according to plan in the past becomes as a guide for future success.
+.
+Learning from what did not go according to plan in the past becomes a guide for future success.
 Those who are destined for long-term success will embrace failure as a teacher.
-Even though it might be painful, that pain is a great motivator for change.
+Even though it might be painful, that pain is an excellent motivator for change.
 Those who do not embrace this lesson will continue to fail in succession.

 Everyone who is on the journey toward financial independence has experienced failure.
-It might have been in the beginning of their journey when they decided that they wanted to retire early, but when they looked at their finances they saw big debts and little savings.
-Instead of looking at their financial situation as a failure, they learned from their past mistakes and focused on spending less, paying down debt, and increasing their savings rate so they were able to free up money to invest.
+It might have been at the beginning of their journey when they decided that they wanted to retire early, but when they looked at their finances, they saw significant debts and little savings.
+Instead of looking at their financial situation as a failure, they learned from their past mistakes and focused on spending less, paying down debt, and increasing their savings rate, so they could free up money to invest.

-On the flip side, it might have been the person who was nearing retirement and had too much of their assets in risky investments prior to a market crash.
+On the flip side, it might have been the person who was nearing retirement and had too much of their assets in risky investments before a market crash.
 Instead of selling low, they continued to buy low.
-They saw the drop in stock prices as an opportunity to buy value and not as a failure.
-They might have had to postpone their early retirement, but by waiting they were able to reallocate more of their money into more conservative investments after their stocks recovered in value.
+They saw the drop in stock prices as an opportunity to purchase value and not as a failure.
+They might have had to postpone their early retirement.
+Still, by waiting, they could reallocate more of their money into more conservative investments after their stocks recovered in value.